opencrvs/opencrvs-core/README.md

 However currently we only have Bengali and English translations.
 If you are planning to introduce a new language, please talk to us on [Gitter](https://gitter.im/opencrvs/community#) and submit a new translation file.
 We can easily enable the new language string in a PR.

-Currently the supported language straings can be set to either:
+Currently the supported language strings can be set to either:

 **Bengali and English**